privacyidea/privacyidea/doc/policies/user.rst

 This defines how a user is allowed to set his own attributes.
 It uses the same setting as the admin policy :ref:`admin_set_custom_user_attributes`.

+.. note:: Using a '*' in this setting allows the user to set any attribute or any value and thus the user can overwrite existing attributes from the user store.
+If policies, depending on user attributes are defined, then the user would be able to change the matching of the policies.
+   Use with CAUTION!

 New in version 3.6

 .. _user_delete_custom_user_attributes: